pingcap/tidb-operator/en/benchmark-sysbench.md

 #### CPU

 - In the test on a single AZ cluster, the c2-standard-16 machine mode is chosen for TiDB/TiKV.
-- In the comparison test on a single AZ cluster and on multiple AZs cluster, the c2-standard-16 machine type cannot be simultaneously adopted in three AZs within the same GCP Region, so n1-standard-16 machine type is chosen.
+- In the comparison test on a single AZ cluster and on multiple AZs cluster, the c2-standard-16 machine type cannot be simultaneously adopted in three AZs within the same GCP region, so n1-standard-16 machine type is chosen.

 ### Operation system and parameters